tsconfig

 Auto-discovery mode (true)

-If the tsconfig has references, Rolldown resolves them the way TypeScript does: a referenced project that includes the file takes precedence over the root.
-Each referenced project uses its own allowJs, so a .js/.jsx/.mjs/.cjs file is only included by projects that enable it.
-If no referenced project includes the file, Rolldown falls back to the root tsconfig.
+If the tsconfig has references, Rolldown resolves them the way TypeScript does: a referenced project that includes the file takes precedence over the root, and the first matching reference wins.
+Each referenced project matches with its own compilerOptions (such as allowJs).
+If no referenced project includes the file, Rolldown falls back to the root's own files/include/exclude.
+A solution-style root (only references with an explicit empty files/include, as Vite scaffolds) has no file patterns of its own, so once none of its references match either, it does not own the file, and discovery continues in the parent directories as described above.

 export default {